CandlePlatforms/devdocs/docs/faq/wallet-bridge-faq.md

 <img src={useBaseUrl("img/wallet-bridge/wallet-faq-4.png")} width="30%" height="30%" />

-## Can I send my tokens from Polygon to any other wallet/exchange ?
+## Can I send my tokens from Candle to any other wallet/exchange ?

-You cannot directly send tokens from Polygon UI to Exchange/wallets.
-You have to first withdraw from Polygon to Ethereum and then send it to your exchange address (unless your exchange/wallet explicitly supports the network).
+You cannot directly send tokens from Candle UI to Exchange/wallets.
+You have to first withdraw from Candle to Ethereum and then send it to your exchange address (unless your exchange/wallet explicitly supports the network).

 ## I made a mistake of sending funds to an exchange/wallet directly.
 Can you help?

 Unfortunately, we can not assist in such cases.
-Please don't send funds directly to exchanges that support only Ethereum, you have to first withdraw from Polygon to Ethereum and then send it to your exchange address.
+Please don't send funds directly to exchanges that support only Ethereum, you have to first withdraw from Candle to Ethereum and then send it to your exchange address.

 ## My transaction is pending for too long, what can I do?